India and weapons of mass destruction

 India is a member of three multilateral export control regimes — the Missile Technology Control Regime, Wassenaar Arrangement and Australia Group.
 It has signed and ratified the Biological Weapons Convention and the Chemical Weapons Convention.
 India is also a subscribing state to the Hague Code of Conduct.
 India has signed neither the Comprehensive Nuclear-Test-Ban Treaty nor the Nuclear Non-Proliferation Treaty, considering both to be flawed and discriminatory.
 India previously possessed chemical weapons, but voluntarily destroyed its entire stockpile in 2009 — one of the seven countries to meet the OPCW extended deadline.

-India maintains a "no first use" nuclear policy and has developed a nuclear triad capability as a part of its "Minimum Credible Deterrence" doctrine.
+India maintains a "no first use" nuclear policy and has developed a nuclear triad capability as a part of its "credible minimum deterrence" doctrine.
+Its no first use is qualified in that while India states it generally will not use nuclear weapons first, it may do so in the event of "a major attack against India, or Indian forces anywhere, by biological or chemical weapons."

 Biological weapons

 India has ratified the Biological Weapons Convention (BWC) and pledges to abide by its obligations.
 There is no clear evidence, circumstantial or otherwise, that directly points toward an offensive BW program.
 India does possess the scientific capability and infrastructure to launch an offensive BW program.
 In terms of delivery, India also possesses the capability to produce aerosols and has numerous potential delivery systems ranging from crop dusters to sophisticated ballistic missiles.

-No information exists in the public domain suggesting interest by the Indian government in delivery of biological agents by these or any other means.
-To reiterate the latter point, in October 2002, the then President A. P. J. Abdul Kalam asserted that "India will not make biological weapons.
+No information exists in the public domain suggesting interest by the Indian government in the delivery of biological agents by these or any other means.
+To reiterate the latter point, in October 2002, then-President A. P. J. Abdul Kalam asserted that "India will not make biological weapons.
 It is cruel to human beings".